 - The second meeting took place at Uppsala University in May 2019 to design a training offer for teachers & faculty in STEM on competency and student centered learning via project-based and active learning models.

 - The third meeting took place at Vilnuis University in October 2019 to discuss and decide on a detail roadmap for the development and set up of Centers for Excellence in STEM Education.
 The 10 universities from Asia – Indonesia, Vietnam and Thailand presented the results of a survey on insights on what has already been achieved in their institutions and the challenges they face in preparing for the centers.
 Reference models were conceptualized with shared missions and main activities / good practices selected.

 - The fourth took place at ChiangMai University, Thailand, in February 2020, to formalize STEM centers guidelines, inc. their management and operation.
 A panel on Challenges in STEM Education (from 1696 diplomatic visit of Kosa Pan in France -Brest & Versailles- to 2020 and future) took place at the Science Park during the 1st Euro-Asia STEM Education Conference.

-- A meeting dedicated to Industry-University collaboration in STEM education will be organized by IMT Atlantique-Brest 11-15th October 2020 with high level representatives from partner Universities, so as to reference the missions and good pratices on Industry Engagement and Governance for better aligned STEM education to professional and Indutry 4.0 needs.
+- NEXT COMING: Virtual meeting dedicated to Industry-University collaboration in STEM education, by IMT Atlantique, 12-14th October 2020 with representatives from partner Universities and industrial partners, in order to reference the missions and good pratices on Industry Engagement and Governance for better aligned STEM education with new professional skills and Indutry 4.0 needs.

 Objectives of EASTEM :